MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/frame-rate-limited-to-30-fps.md

 ms.custom: sap:performance-audio-and-video-and-remotefx, csstroubleshoot
 ms.technology: windows-server-rds
 ---
-# Frame rate is limited to 30 FPS in Windows 8 and Windows Server 2012 remote sessions
+# Frame rate is limited to 30 FPS in Windows-based remote sessions

 This article describes a workaround for independent software vendors (ISVs) of remote display protocols to change the frame rate limit in a remote session.

-_Applies to:_ &nbsp; Windows 10 - all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 2885213

 ## Workaround